-- 8.4 The Headteacher and Governing body will ensure that all external staff and volunteers, including out of hours organisations using our school site have been recruited safely, including DBS checks as appropriate. - 8.5 The school maintains a single central record of all recruitment checks undertaken. - 8.6.
-Trainee teachers will be checked either by the school or by the training provider, from whom written confirmation will be obtained. - 8.7 Written notification will be requested from any agency or third party organisation used by us to confirm that the organisation has carried out the statutory recruitment checks.
+- 8.3 The Headteacher and Governing body will ensure that all external staff and volunteers, including out of hours organisations using our school site have been recruited safely, including DBS checks as appropriate. - 8.5 The school maintains a single central record of all recruitment checks undertaken. - 8.6.
+Trainee teachers will be checked either by the school or by the training

-8.8 Risk assessments are carried out on all volunteer activities as required.
+- 8.7 Written notification will be requested from any agency or third party organisation used by us to confirm that the organisation has carried - out - the statutory recruitment checks. - 8.8 We will not keep copies of DBS certificates, either electronically or in paper files - 8.9 Risk assessments are carried out on all volunteer activities as required.

-9. MANAGING ALLEGATIONS AND CONCERNS AGAINST STAFF AND VOLUNTEERS
+MANAGING ALLEGATIONS AND CONCERNS AGAINST STAFF, SUPPLY STAFF, VOLUNTEERS AND CONTRACTORS